 ||Enter a unique and descriptive name for your

-data set that you want to include in the report.
-From
+set that you want to include in the report.
+From the first

 |Style your chart

-and configure the chart style options to edit the
+configure the chart style options to edit the layout

-all incidents that belong to Software, Service Desk, and Network are placed in
+incidents belonging to Software, Service Desk, Network, and

 |Stacked / Grouped columns